rjwalls/CS4401-notes/2099-01-06-other_memory_errors.md

 Note, we don't have to target a return address on the stack.
 There are many other code pointers that might make better targets, e.g., an entry in the global offset table.
-We will talk about the global offset table in another lecture.
+We've talked about the global offset table in another lecture.

-For example, consider the `heap1r` challenge:
+For example, consider the following challenge:

 ```c
 struct internet {